 Hepatitis C is a viral disease that affects the liver.
 The liver is an organ in the human body that converts everything you eat or drink into nutrients and gets rid of toxins.
-There is a connection between hepatitis C and kidney disease.
+Hepatitis C and kidney disease are connected.
 Hepatitis C can cause kidney disease, and sometimes kidney patients can get hepatitis C from hemodialysis, a treatment for kidney failure, if a medical facility does not carefully follow guidelines for infection control.

 Hepatitis C and acute kidney injury

-Acute kidney injury (AKI) is when your kidneys stop working suddenly, over a very short period of time.
-Usually your kidneys will start working again, if the cause for the acute kidney injury is treated quickly.
+Acute kidney injury (AKI) is when your kidneys stop working suddenly, within a very short period of time.
+Usually, if the cause of AKI is treated quickly, your kidneys will start working again.
 Sometimes hepatitis C can cause AKI, but this does not happen very often.

 Hepatitis C is connected to AKI because: